 1904 The Southerners, with a score by black composer Will Marion Cook, is the first time an entire black chorus is used in a show with a white cast.
 Lead Eddie Leonard appears in blackface in the musical about the antebellum South.
 The New York Times is more impressed by the fact the white members of the cast "mingled" with the black performers and that only some audience members trembled in their seats during the curtain call, than the production itself.

 1921 "I'm Just Wild About Harry" is just one of the Eubie Blake and Noble Sissle songs in Shuffle Along at the 63rd Street Music Hall in New York.
 Blake is at the piano for the 504 performances.
-In 2016, George C. Wolfe returns the musical to Broadway in his show Shuffle Along, or the Making of the Musical Sensation of 1921 and All That Followed.
+In 2016, George C. Wolfe returns the musical to Broadway with his show Shuffle Along, or the Making of the Musical Sensation of 1921 and All That Followed.

 1946 A father tries to clear his son's name in Terrence Rattigan's The Winslow Boy.
 There are 476 performances at London's Lyric Theatre.